20 CHEAP BODYBUILDING FOODS TO BUILD MUSCLE ON A BUDGET

 Cheap Fat Sources

-It’s hard to go wrong with olive oil if you’re looking for a healthy source of fat for a cheap bodybuilding diet plan.
+When it comes to optimizing your bodybuilding fat intake, It’s hard to go wrong with olive oil if you’re looking for a cheap, healthy and convenient source.

 Olive oil is rich in oleic acid, a monounsaturated fat that reduces inflammation, improves cholesterol levels, and decreases the risk of cardiovascular disease.